metagov/gateway/README.md

 Roughly, we are prototyping **the agreement engine**, which will be used to draft both (dumb and smart) contracts and constitutions.

 ## Development roadmap
 Use the roadmap to figure out what needs doing.
 Note that the roadmap is constantly evolving (after all, this is a research project!).
-The most update to date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).
+The most up-to-date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).

 ### Metagov v0.1: spreadsheet for governance designers and metagovernance designers
 A wiki-style Google spreadsheet.
 See metagov.org/govlist.